jverneaut/blog/articles/gutenberg-htpasswd.md

 ## Solution

 Gutenberg is asynchronous by design.
 One thing I love about it is that while editing a page locally, I can still make changes to any block template and they'll show up instantly.
-While this feature is a must-have for any page-builder worth its salt, it also means that **the website as to make http requests to himself for external ressources like stylesheets and script files**.
+While this feature is a must-have for any page-builder worth its salt, it also means that **the website has to make http requests to himself for external ressources like stylesheets and script files**.

 As we've enabled password protection and WordPress doesn't natively handle this case yet, we have to use a little htaccess trickery to re-enable styles :